MicrosoftDocs/biztalk-docs/his/core/closing-the-plu-connection1.md

 ---
 description: "Learn more about: Closing the PLU Connection"
-title: "Closing the PLU Connection1 | Microsoft Docs" ms.custom: ""
+title: "Closing the PLU Connection1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: ba0bf357-7632-4c38-9979-336de4c0c02a
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Closing the PLU Connection
 Either the application or the local node can terminate the primary logical unit (PLU) connection.
 The criteria for closing are: